Skip to content

 Summary

-By default, each user on Savio is entitled to a 10 GB home directory that receives regular backups; in addition, each Faculty Computing Allowance-using research group receives 30 GB of project space and each Condo-using research group receives 200 GB of project space to hold research specific application software shared among the group's users.
+By default, each user on Savio is entitled to a 30 GB home directory that receives regular backups; in addition, each Faculty Computing Allowance-using research group can request 30 GB of project space and each Condo-using research group can request 200 GB of project space to hold research specific application software shared among the group's users.
 All users also have access to the large Savio high performance scratch filesystem for working with non-persistent data.

 Name Location Quota Backup Allocation Description

-GROUP /global/home/groups/ 30/200 GB No Per Group GROUP directory for shared code, executables (30 GB for FCA, 200 GB for Condo)
+GROUP /global/home/groups/ 30/200 GB No Per Group GROUP directory, must be requested, for shared code, executables (30 GB for FCA, 200 GB for Condo)

 SCRATCH /global/scratch/users none No Per User SCRATCH directory with Lustre FS for data for active compute.
 See below for details of purge policy.